jwodder/doapi/docs/cli/floating_ip.rst

     Show only the most recent action on each floating IP instead of a list of all actions.
 If multiple actions on a single IP were triggered simultaneously, the choice of which to return is undefined.
+If no actions were ever performed on a floating IP, show ``null``.

 :command:`wait`